The Consortium Catholic Schools are...

-Our newer Transitional Kindergarten and Dual Language programs are meetings the needs of students all across our community.
+Our Transitional Kindergarten and Dual Language programs meet the needs of students all across our community.

 TK is a two-year kindergarten program meant to support students who are eligible for kindergarten but who have either just missed the Nebraska age guideline or are not academically and/or socially ready to be successful in a traditional kindergarten setting.